On the Present Status of Inflationary Cosmology: Polynomial chaotic inflation

 According to \cite{BICEP:2021xfz}, the simplest models of chaotic inflation $V(\phi) \sim \phi^{n}$ are ruled out by observations.
-However, it is not widely recognized that one can easily describe all presently available CMB-related data by models with simple polynomial potentials with only three parameters, see Fig. 2 in \cite{Destri:2007pv}, Fig. 2 in \cite{Nakayama:2013jka}, and Fig. 3 in \cite{Kallosh:2014xwa}.
+However, it is not widely recognized that one can easily describe all presently available CMB-related data using models with simple polynomial potentials and only three parameters, as seen in Fig. 2 of \cite{Destri:2007pv}, Fig. 2 of \cite{Nakayama:2013jka}, and Fig. 3 of \cite{Kallosh:2014xwa}.

 As a particular example, we will describe a model with the potential \be V = {m^{2}\phi^{2}\over 2 } (1-a\phi + b (a\phi)^{2})^{2} \ . \ee This potential naturally appears in the simplest versions of chaotic inflation in supergravity \cite{Kallosh:2014xwa}.
 For $ a= b = 0$, this potential coincides with the basic chaotic inflation potential ${m^{2}\phi^{2}\over 2 }$ \rf{chaot}.
 The parameter $a$ stretches the potential horizontally and vertically while preserving its general shape.
 The parameter $b$ controls its asymptotic behavior at large $\phi$, see Fig. \ref{chi}.
 The values of $n_{s}$ and $r$ are determined by the parameters $a$ and $b$, and once they are fixed, one can adjust the amplitude of perturbations $A_{s}$ by changing $m$.